keltonsantos/dataanalysis/tableau_project.md

-# Massachusetts School Project with Tableau
+# Massachusetts School Project with Tableau :school:

-## Project description
+### Project description

 For this project we used *TABLEAU* to analyze education data of the state of Massachusetts, build a report to show the school board the state of the school system and answer the following questions: